 The event will also host a basketball panel, featuring Joe Enevoldson, who is the Director of Male High Performance for Basketball BC, and Ed Lefurgy, who is the coach of Semiahmoo Secondary’s senior boys team.
 The panel, which will discuss best practices within men’s and women’s basketball, will also include TWU Spartans coaches.

-The Leadership Superconference will also includes TWU coaches Graham Roxburgh (women’s soccer), Ben Josephson (men’s volleyball), Aaron Muhic (men’s basketball), Cheryl Jean-Paul (women’s basketball), Barret Kropf (men’s hockey), Andrew Evans (strength and conditioning and rugby) and Leanne Nelson (therapy).
+The Leadership Superconference will also includes TWU coaches Ben Josephson (men’s volleyball), Cheryl Jean-Paul (women’s basketball) and Andrew Evans (rugby).